 All I can say is, "Mea Culpa".
 For twenty years or more, I was convinced that the "Girl in the Iron Coffin" dug up in Lakeshore in the 1950's was Mary Catherine St. Clair Morrison Wade.
 Dr. E. Russ Williams convinced me of it.
 I patted myself on the back that I was one of … Continue reading A Correction to the Girl in the Iron Coffin Story.

 What a title!
 I knew that would catch the eye!
 I found this wedding announcement in a very old Monroe newspaper and figured out that Mary was who historians had identified as being the girl in the iron coffin that had been found in the 1960's!
-The Monroe Olive Branch Thursday, March 18, 1841 Page … Continue reading The Wedding of the Girl in the Iron Coffin
+(Note: We now know Mary Morrison is NOT the … Continue reading The Wedding of the Girl in the Iron Coffin

 On February 3, 1955, an iron coffin was unearthed.
 Workers were laying a water line to a construction site on Lakeshore Drive in Monroe when they dug into an underground brick vault.
 When the workers hit the wall with their picks and shovels, the wall crumbled and there before them wasan iron casket.
 Articles at … Continue reading The Girl in the Iron Coffin